Bhuvanalakshmi03/RecipeBook/README.md

 # RecipeBook
-a Recipe Book application where users can discover, share, and manage their favorite recipes.
+A Recipe Book application where users can discover, share, and manage their favorite recipes.
 The application allows users to create, edit, and view recipes with detailed instructions and ingredients.